rancher/elemental-docs/versioned_docs/version-1.9/label-templates.md

 [MachineInventory](machineinventory-reference) resource created during the [machine onboarding](architecture-machineonboarding) phase.

 The resulting labels and annotations have the same `key` of the label template.
+Note that system-generated labels and annotations use the prefix defined in the `labelPrefix` field of the `MachineRegistration` (defaults to `elemental.cattle.io`).

 The associated `value` is generated:
 * **rendering the [`label template variables`](#label-template-variables)** (if present)